Smith College Botanic Garden

 SDS 270 Programming for Data Science in R (4 Credits)

 This course is not about data analysis—rather, students learn the R programming language at a deep level.
 Topics may include data structures, control flow, regular expressions, functions, environments, functional programming, object-oriented programming, debugging, testing, version control, documentation, literate programming, code review and package development.
 The major goal for the course is to contribute to a viable, collaborative, open-source, publishable R package.
 Prerequisites: SDS 192 and CSC 110, or equivalent.
-Enrollment limited to 40. {M}
+Enrollment limited to 40.
+Mathematics

 Fall, Spring